boomerlang/volgre/README.md

 Misc
 ------

-To generate a random number of distinct rules use the following shell script
+To generate a set of 1200 distinct rules use the following shell script:

 $ bash gen_rules.sh 200 > path_to/rule_file.grl